 If qualitative data is data that cannot be easily measured by numerical means, then quantitative data is the polar opposite.

-Collecting quantitative data gives your organisation the ability to do statistical analysis and collect numerical data points about your business and user’s behavior.
+Collecting quantitative data gives your organization the ability to do statistical analysis and collect numerical data points about your business and user’s behavior.

 This type of data allows user’s behavior to be easily measured and quantified.